 Whether your toddler is struggling with sleep, or you know it’s time to wean the pacifier because of your toddler’s age, cold turkey is usually the best way to drop the pacifier.

-But that doesn’t mean that we are just going to take away the pacifier and let your toddler deal with it.
+But that doesn’t mean that we just take away the pacifier and let your toddler deal with it.

-That wouldn’t be fair to him and probably won’t go over very well.
+That wouldn’t be fair and probably won’t go over very well.

-Instead, we are going to use the Pacifier Fairy to get your toddler on board with giving up his beloved pacifier.
-A visit from the Pacifier Fairy makes giving up the pacifier a celebrated event, instead of a sad one for your toddler!
+A visit from the Pacifier Fairy makes giving up the pacifier a celebrated event, instead of a sad one for your toddler.

 Keep reading to see a step-by-step process for having the Pacifier Fairy come visit your home!